Tennis and Golfer’s Elbow Treatment

 - Steroid injection, a locally acting injection to help decrease inflammation and pain.

 - Counterforce brace (elbow cuff) worn during the day to help support the inflamed tendon.

 - Cock-up wrist splint (wrist brace) worn during the night to help rest the tendon.

-- Physical Therapy (three times a week for approximately six weeks) initially to decrease pain and inflammation and maintain muscle strength, and ongoing to increase strength and endurance.
+- Physical Therapy (three times a week for approximately six weeks) initially decreases pain and inflammation and maintains muscle strength, and ongoing to increase strength and endurance.